Chaoses-Ib/ComfyScript/README.md

   And use [`exec()`](https://docs.python.org/3/library/functions.html#exec) to run the script (stubs for other nodes can be automatically generated).
 This way, `Reroute`, `PrimitiveNode`, and other special nodes won't be a problem stopping one from getting the information.

   It is also possible to generate a JSON by this.
 However, since JSON can only contain tree data and the workflow is a DAG, some information will have to be discarded, or the input have to be replicated at many positions.

+- Converting workflows from ComfyUI's web UI format to API format without the web UI.

 ## Installation
 ```sh